metrorailings/OwlBlog/content/posts/2022-week-9-insights.md

 Mahomes is flustered too.
 His passing decision-making hasn't been solid at all.
 Thankfully, his feet hasn't failed him.

 Mario Edwards has been the most impressive defensive lineman for the Chiefs.
 Interesting.

+***

+## Ravens @ Saints

+Justin Houston has been sensational for the Ravens.

+Lamar and Kenyan Drake have been great running the ball as a tandem pair.

+Lamar's passing is still iffy.

+Primetime Andy Dalton is baaaaaaaaaaad.